ShlomoHajizadeh/Bioinformatics/Bioinformatics_Research_Journal.md

 The Kimura 2-parameter model distinguishes between transitions (mutations between purines or between pyrimidines) and transversions (purine-to-pyrimidine mutations), assigning them different rate parameters (alpha and beta).

 ---

+## Jukes-Cantor (JC69) Distance Model (Molecular Evolution)
+**Date:** November 07, 2025

+The Jukes-Cantor model assumes equal mutation rates among all nucleotides (A, C, G, T) and equal base frequencies (0.25).
+The evolutionary distance is calculated as d = -0.75 * ln(1 - 4/3 * p), where p is the observed proportion of differences.

+---